 When We Are Closed

-NHS 111 is a new telephone service for people to call if they need medical help fast but not in a life-threatening situation.
+NHS 111 is an online and telephone service for people to call if they think they need medical help right now but not in a life-threatening situation.

 For more information click here Scabies Information